The following information was adapted from Focus on Early Childhood Mental Health, Take Care of Yourself! Updated March 2024.

 • Be aware of and try to change unhelpful ways of thinking, such as either-or thinking, overgeneralizing, jumping to conclusions, catastrophizing (thinking the worst), or blaming yourself.

-• Maintain your physical health by eating well, drinking plenty of water and exercising regularly.
+• Maintain your physical health by eating well, drinking water, and exercising regularly.

-• Make time to relax doing something you enjoy, such as taking a bath, reading or walking (build it into your schedule and be intentional!).
+• Make time to relax by doing something you enjoy, such as taking a bath, reading, or walking (build it into your schedule and be intentional!).

 • Stick to routines with children for nap time, mealtime, etc.

 • Learn techniques for staying calm; breathe deeply.
-Try some of the tips for being mindful from the A Parent’s Mind Matters (June 2019) featured article.
+Try some tips for being mindful from the featured article of A Parent’s Mind Matters (June 2019).

 • Connect with support groups in your community or find online groups of those with similar interests or situations.

 Don’t be afraid to ask for help!
 Ask for help from other family members and maintain friendships.
-The Pennsylvania Family Support Alliance (PFSA) works with local family support programs to provide parent education and support in a number of settings.
+The Pennsylvania Family Support Alliance (PFSA) works with local family support programs to provide parent education and support in several settings.
 Visit their website for a list of programs affiliated with PFSA.
-You can contact the programs directly to find out what specific programs they provide.
+You can contact the programs directly to learn about their specific programs.

 Resources